elaforge/karya/doc/derivation.md

 while values may not be mutated, they can be rebound within the dynamic scope of a call.

 Control signals are floating point values that change in time, normally ranging from 0--1.
 Pitch signals are similar, except the values are abstract objects that can have other values applied to them, for instance chromatic or diatonic transposition, and later evaluated to a normal control signal representing frequency.
-The warp signal is the same as a control signal, except it's used to control ScoreTime to RealTime mapping, as documented below.
+The warp signal is the same as a control signal, except it's used to control [ScoreTime to RealTime mapping](#scoretime-and-realtime).
 The Environ ('Derive.TrackLang.Environ') is different: it holds constant values ('Derive.TrackLang.Val'), but they they may be typed.
 For instance, the key of a section of music is stored as a string, or the current instrument or scale in scope is stored as a instrument or scale respectively.

 Actually, control signals may also carry types also, for instance to document whether a transposition signal is in chromatic or diatonic steps, or whether a